Skyway666/Input-Combos/README.md

 ## Input buffer

 In order to implement combos as well as directional inputs, we need to have an **input buffer**.
-The input buffer will store the inputs that the player has done the frames before the current evaluated friend, and we can read it in any way we want to determine what actions to take.
+The input buffer will store the inputs that the player has done the frames before the currently evaluated frane, and we can read it in any way we want to determine what actions to take.

 This is done in this way because of two reasons: